Act of Settlement 1701: Background

 Following the Glorious Revolution, the line of succession to the English throne was governed by the Bill of Rights 1689, which declared that the flight of James II from England to France during the revolution amounted to an abdication of the throne and that James's daughter Mary II and her husband/cousin, William III (William of Orange, who was also James's nephew), were James's successors.
-The Bill of Rights also provided that the line of succession would go through Mary's Protestant descendants by William and any possible future husband should she outlive him, then through Mary's sister Anne and her Protestant descendants, and then to the Protestant descendants of William III by a possible later marriage should he outlive Mary.
+The Bill of Rights also provided that the line of succession would go first through Mary's descendants, then through Mary's sister Anne and her descendants, and finally to the descendants of William III by a possible later marriage should he outlive Mary.
 During the debate, the House of Lords had attempted to append Sophia and her descendants to the line of succession, but the amendment failed in the Commons.

 Mary II died childless in 1694, after which William III did not remarry.
-In 1700, Prince William, Duke of Gloucester, who was Anne's only child to survive infancy, died of what may have been smallpox at the age of 11.
+In 1700, Prince William, Duke of Gloucester, who was Anne's only child to survive infancy, died of what might have been smallpox at the age of 11.
 Thus, Anne was left as the only person in line to the throne.
 The Bill of Rights excluded Catholics from the throne, which ruled out James II and his children (as well as their descendants) sired after he converted to Catholicism in 1668.
 However, it did not provide for the further succession after Anne.
 Parliament thus saw the need to settle the succession on Sophia and her descendants, and thereby guarantee the continuity of the Crown in the Protestant line.

-With religion and lineage initially decided, the ascendancy of William of Orange in 1689 would also bring his partiality to his foreign favourites that followed.
-By 1701 English jealousy of foreigners was rampant, and action was considered necessary.
+With religion and lineage initially decided, the ascendancy of William of Orange in 1689 would also bring his partiality to his Dutch favourites that followed.
+By 1701, anti-Dutch sentiment was widespread in England and action was considered necessary.